NCI-HTAN-Jamborees/Differential-Gene-Expression/README.md

 ## Usage
 `0_download_data.ipynb`: Jupiter notebook that helps pull data from Synapse and upload onto the Cancer Genomics Cloud.
-`convert_gene_name_to_ensemble.ipynb`: Jupiter notebook which reads differentially expressed gene list (csv format) and translates to Ensemble ID
+`convert_gene_name_to_ensemble.ipynb`: Utility Jupiter notebook which reads differentially expressed gene list (csv format) and translates to Ensemble ID

 ## Data
 This project uses scRNA sequencing data (level 3&4) from [HTAN](https://humantumoratlas.org/).
 The two datasets of interest are HTAN HTAPP and HTAP WUSTL.